 A minor in Music can be a stimulating complement to a liberal arts education.
-Students can enhance their music experience by enrolling in music courses for credit and by becoming involved with student-run organizations such as Concert Choir, Exalted Movements, Cabaret Club, Rockapella, and Pep Band (Pep Band starting Spring 2013).
+Students can enhance their music experience by enrolling in music courses for credit and by becoming involved with student-run organizations such as Concert Choir, Exalted Movements, Cabaret Club, Rockapella, and Pep Band.

 The program provides a variety of coursework and performance study options to meet the needs of those considering a career in music or those planning to enter the profession.
 Students pursue the necessary skills and competencies through a carefully planned series of foundation and upper-level courses, tutorials and independent studies.

 It is recommended that students take at least four semesters (or the equivalent) of performance study (applied music) in a chosen area of performance.
 It is recommended that every student take private or group piano lessons.